 We check these things to ensure that your implant supported tooth will have a strong foundation and not cause problems later on.
 Even if you aren’t a good candidate for an immediate placement, though, we have multiple options to ensure you’ll be back to normal as quickly as possible.

 Pasadena, Glendale, and La Cañada immediate dental implants patients can expect the following during the treatment procedure:

 - First, your surgeon will employ a special technique to remove the existing tooth or remnants thereof.
-This technique preserves the surrounding gum tissue and bone and allows us to achieve the best possible functional and esthetic result.
+This technique preserves the surrounding gum tissue and bone and allows us to achieve the optimal possible functional and esthetic result.

 - Immediately following removal of the damaged or decayed tooth, a dental implant is placed in the socket left behind.
 Bone grafting material is used to fill in completely around the implant, maintaining natural contours.

 - At this point, based on the recommendation of your surgeon, a crown may be placed immediately following the surgical procedure.
 If this is not possible, impressions may be taken instead, with your crown being placed a few days later.
 Alternatively, a removable retainer with an attached tooth may be recommended in the interim of a more permanent solution.